This guide walks you through the process of creating a "hello world" Hypermedia Driven REST web service with Spring.

 is the textual representation of the greeting.
 The _links

-element contains a list of links, in this case exactly one with the relation type of rel
+element contains a list of links (in this case, exactly one with the relation type of rel

 and the href

-attribute pointing to the resource just accessed.
+attribute pointing to the resource that was accessed).

-package hello;
+package com.example.resthateoas;

-import org.springframework.hateoas.ResourceSupport;
+import org.springframework.hateoas.RepresentationModel;

 import com.fasterxml.jackson.annotation.JsonCreator;